Greece risks running out of cash by April 20, scrambles on reforms

 “It will be done at the latest by Monday,” government spokesman Gabriel Sakellaridis told Mega TV.

-Comments from the German foreign minister and the chairman of euro zone finance ministers suggested slightly more optimism among Greece’s partners that it may be moving closer to meeting the conditions needed to receive more cash.
+Comments from the German foreign minister and the chairman of euro zone finance ministers suggested slightly more optimism among Greece’s partners that it may be moving closer to meeting the conditions for the urgently needed cash injection.

 “That process is moving once again, I say with some cautious satisfaction.
 Now there’s hard work happening on complementary additions to the (reform) list,” said Eurogroup chairman Jeroen Dijsselbloem, who is also Dutch finance minister.

-Athens is hoping the finance ministers will approve its list and allow the return of about 1.9 billion euros ($2.1 billion) in profits made by the European Central Bank on Greek bonds, the source familiar with the matter said.
+Athens is hoping the finance ministers will approve its list and allow for the return of about 1.9 billion euros ($2.07 billion) in profits made by the European Central Bank on Greek bonds, the source familiar with the matter said.

 Greece argues that its own bank rescue fund should have returned only 9.7 billion euros to the euro zone rather than 10.9 billion euros, since it had used its own cash reserve rather than EFSF bonds to make that recapitalization.

-The reforms are deeply sensitive for Tsipras, who came to power in January pledging to end austerity policies but was forced to accept an extension to a hated bailout program under the threat of a banking collapse.
+The reforms are deeply sensitive for leftist Prime Minister Alexis Tsipras, who came to power in January pledging to end austerity policies but was forced to accept an extension to a hated bailout program under the threat of a banking collapse.

 Greece has received two bailouts totaling 240 billion euros since 2010 but its economy has shrunk by 25 percent partly due to austerity measures imposed by the lenders.
 One in four Greeks is out of work, and more than half of all young people.

-Tsipras discussed the reforms with Merkel in Berlin on Monday.
+Tsipras discussed the reforms with German Chancellor Angela Merkel in Berlin on Monday.
 Sakellaridis said that in a four-hour working dinner they discussed only the outline without going into depth.

 Both leaders voiced mutual goodwill during a visit that appeared to have cleared the air after weeks of public acrimony between Athens and Berlin.